 Ted G. Meadows, a Principal with Beasley Allen, agreed saying, “Jacqueline Fox was an incredible lady whose life was cut far too short by the callous decisions by the bosses at Johnson and Johnson.
 Inside J&J folks have known for decades, literally decades, that the talc contained in its products could cause cancer.
 Instead of warning customers, J&J executives made the deliberate decision to hide the risk and keep on selling.
 The internal documents tell a horrifying and infuriating story of corporate greed and indifference to human life.
 We are honored to represent the family of Ms. Fox and to bring to light the misdeeds of this company.”

-Plaintiffs were represented by Jere L. Beasley, Ted G. Meadows, David P. Dearing and Danielle Ward Mason from Beasley Allen, along with Stephanie Rados, James G. Onder, Michael J. Quillin and W. Wylie Blair of the St. Louis firm Onder, Shelton, O’Leary & Peterson, LLC; R. Allen Smith, Jr., of The Smith Law Firm from Ridgeland, Miss.; and Timothy W. Porter, Patrick C. Malouf and John T. Givens from the firm of Porter & Malouf, PA, in Jackson, Miss.
+Plaintiffs were represented by Jere L. Beasley, Ted G. Meadows and David P. Dearing from Beasley Allen, along with Stephanie Rados, James G. Onder, Michael J. Quillin and W. Wylie Blair of the St. Louis firm Onder, Shelton, O’Leary & Peterson, LLC; R. Allen Smith, Jr., of The Smith Law Firm from Ridgeland, Miss.; and Timothy W. Porter, Patrick C. Malouf and John T. Givens from the firm of Porter & Malouf, PA, in Jackson, Miss.

 Join The Fight!